spring-attic/spring-init/README.md

 		</dependency>
 ```

-The convention is that the artifact ID is the same as the Spring Boot dependency, but the group ID is different and the classifier is "func" (to make the jar file names unique).
+The convention is that the artifact ID is the same as the Spring Boot dependency with a `-func` suffix, but the group ID is different.
 There is also a `spring-init-library` with some scraps of support for Spring Cloud.

 You can use `@Import` or `@ImportAutoConfiguration` (more idiomatically) to include existing autoconfigurations in your app.
 Example (a simple, non-web application):